lchsk/blog/source/posts/debugging_with_git_bisect.md

 *Bad commit identified with git bisect*

+Having confirmed the bug originated in that commit, you can finish the process by

+`$ git bisect reset`.

 We can also take a look at `git log` to see which commits we have looked at:

 ![Revisions tested with git bisect](data/git_bisect_log.png)